Way back in history:

 "Mad" Mason with his famous smirk, an unnamed man, then Charlotte's white-overalled grandfather

 Reg White.
-The14-year-old Brian White (Charlotte's father) peers
+The14-year-old Brian White (Charlotte's father, Reg's son) is standing next to Reg, then Georgie Chiswell peers

 racing a hot rod at Hednesford, a track that he and his father

-tarmac'd; and just coming into the photo is Hednesford boss Bill's son
+tarmac'd; and just coming into the photo is Hednesford boss Bill Morris's son

-Below is a photo of their work in the early 1950's.
+Below are photos of their work in the early 1950's.

 remembers visiting the disused site with his father, and later putting